Georgia fugitives captured by homeowners

 Story highlights

-- Homeowners with guns capture fugitives in Tennessee
+- Homeowners with guns help capture fugitives in Tennessee

-- Inmates allegedly stole several cars, held a couple hostage
+- The inmates allegedly stole several cars and held a couple hostage

-(CNN)Surrounded by law enforcement officers, Ricky Dubose and Donnie Rowe were handcuffed and lying face down on a home driveway in Central Tennessee.
+(CNN)Surrounded by law enforcement officers, Ricky Dubose and Donnie Rowe were handcuffed and lying face down on a residential driveway in Central Tennessee.

 Nearly 60 hours before, authorities launched a multistate search after they escaped from a state corrections bus in Central Georgia and allegedly killed two prison guards.